-All full-time employees of CERF are eligible for participation in a defined contribution plan.
+All full-time employees of the CERF Board of Directors are eligible for participation in a defined contribution plan.
 CERF contributes 6% of a participating employee's monthly gross salary to the plan.
 The contribution requirements of the plan are governed by the plan document, which may be amended by the Board of Directors.
 Employees do not contribute to the retirement plan.
 Employees become vested in contributions made by CERF after 5 years of creditable service.
-Total contributions for the year ended December 31, 2022 were \$90,303.
+Total contributions for the year ended December 31, 2023 were \$97,560.